 In fact, insurance can meet some pretty sophisticated needs for a wide range of consumers.
 That’s because certain types of policies, like whole life or universal insurance policies, not only provide a death benefit, but can also accumulate cash value that can be accessed in later years.
 That's an option that some people like to have to help with college expenses or to supplement income in retirement, if necessary.
 Of course, there are consequences.
 Accessing a policy’s cash value through loans or partial surrenders will reduce the policy's cash value and death benefit and increase the chance the policy could lapse, possibly incurring a tax liability if the policy terminates prematurely.

-Other major reasons for buying insurance included: leaving an inheritance (63 percent), paying off the mortgage (54 percent), and paying for home care expenses (48 percent).
-As mentioned earlier, supplementing retirement was also one of the top five reasons, jumping to 52 percent from 17 percent a year earlier.
+Other major reasons for buying insurance included: leaving an inheritance (63 percent), paying off the mortgage (51 percent), and paying for home care expenses (48 percent).
+Supplementing retirement was also one of the top reasons at 45 percent.

 The reasons for not purchasing life insurance?
-Two-thirds said they have other financial priorities.
-And 66 percent also said life insurance is too expensive.
+Sixty-one percent said they have other financial priorities while 63 percent said life insurance is too expensive.

 Interestingly, participants were asked to estimate the cost of a $250,000 20-year level-term life insurance policy for a healthy 30-year-old.
 The median estimate was more than three times the actual cost, $160 a year.